This two day seminar takes the participants through HIPAA compliance from start to compliance.

-The first presentation explains the history of HIPAA, why it came into being, and its evolution.
-This covers what HIPAA is, what steps have to be performed to be HIPAA- compliant and what HIPAA compliance is.
-It also provides definitions to key HIPAA terms, how to define a Business Associate, and how to contract with Business Associates.
+The first presentation explains the history of HIPAA, why it came to being and its evolution.
+This covers what HIPAA is, what steps have to be performed to be HIPAA compliant and what HIPAA compliance is.
+It also provides definitions to key HIPAA terms, how to define a Business Associate and how to contract with Business Associates.
 The second part of the first presentation is an overview of how to manage the HIPAA compliance project.
-At the end of these presentations, there will be a workshop to demonstrate how to use these tools.
+At the end of these presentations there will be a workshop to demonstrate how to use these tools.

 The second session describes what a Risk Assessment is and how to perform the risk assessment.
 The materials take the participant through the factors of HIPAA compliance and how to perform a HIPAA Risk Assessment.
 This encompasses taking the participants through how to do a HIPAA Privacy Risk Assessment, how to do a HIPAA Security Assessment and how to interpret the results, set priorities and develop a plan for addressing the Risk Assessment findings.
 The end of this session will encompass a short workshop demonstrating how to use the Risk Assessment tools discussed in the presentation

-The first session of the second day provides the participants with an orientation of the role of the IT services in the healthcare organization in addressing the organization's HIPAA compliance.
-This encompasses understanding what role IT hardware and software play in the HIPAA compliance process, what responsibilities IT vendors should have, and how to work with vendors.
+The first session of the second day provides the participants with an orientation of the role the IT services in the healthcare organization in addressing the organization's HIPAA compliance.
+This encompasses understanding what role IT hardware and software plays in the HIPAA compliance process, what responsibilities IT vendors should have and how to work with vendors.
 The materials will discuss IT security in the context of an overall organization security program including the value and approach of an IT security vulnerability test.
-At the end of this session, there will be a discussion of issues facing the participants and how they can use the information in this session in their own organizations.
+At the end of this session will be a discussion of issues facing the participants and how they can use the information in this session in their own organizations.

 The last session will be a wrap up and discussion session providing an opportunity for the participants to discuss specific issues they may have or get direction regarding particular approaches for HIPAA compliance.